bekk/bekk-christmas/post/kotlin/wip-some-fancy-title-with-the-word-reified-in-it.md

 ---
 ## A brief introduction to type erasure

 In order to get a good picture of how and when reification can help us, a little background is needed.
-As with Java, Kotlin applies [type erasure](https://kotlinlang.org/docs/reference/generics.html#type-erasure) to generic type parameters when our code is compiled.
-In other words, information about our generic type parameters are *by default* not available to us at runtime.
+Just like Java, Kotlin applies [type erasure](https://kotlinlang.org/docs/reference/generics.html#type-erasure) to generic function type parameters when our code is compiled.
+In other words, information about the actual type of our generic parameters are *by default* not available to us at runtime.
 We can illustrate this by looking at some examples.
 Let's say we have the following  generic functions which simply takes an argument of a generic type `G` and returns it:

 ```kotlin
 fun <G> simpleGenericFunctionWithoutBound(thing: G) = thing